MiroPalmu/hycc/docs/sphinx/parser.rst

 So empty pattern can be used to indicate that it is ok, if no previous patterens matched.

+Patterns can be a continuations of the previous pattern by prefixing them with ^.
+This means that they are tried only if the previous pattern matched.
-If pattern is marked with ^, then it is interperted as a syntax error if previous pattern was not matched.
+It is a syntax error if the previous pattern matched but the continuation of it does not.

 Patterns are defined as series of different token types.
 Token type :code:`X` can be specialized for speicific token using regex :code:`reg`